 Once you’re happy with how much money you have allocated to each category, you can write these numbers down as a guide, but don’t stop there.
 A plan is good in theory, after all, but it doesn’t become real until you actually follow it.
 Track your spending against your budget each month with budgeting software programs or apps, or even just pen and paper.

-- Find ways to boost your income: Whether it’s a side hustle, a part-time job, or asking for a raise at your current job, finding a way to boost the income side of the equation can have the biggest impact of all.
+- Find ways to boost your income: Whether it’s working a side hustle or a part-time job or asking for a raise at your current job, finding a way to boost the income side of the equation can have the biggest impact of all.

 - Review your spending: It’s easy to guesstimate your spending with the calculator above.
 But going through your bank statements to see what you really spend can help you find areas you can work on.

 - Negotiate with creditors: If debt payments are pushing you into the red, reach out to your creditors.
 You can ask a lender for a modified payment plan or refinance your debt into more manageable payments.

 - Do a no-spend challenge: Try to eliminate spending for a month (or several) on a problem area in your budget, such as clothing or entertainment.
 This doesn’t mean you deprive yourself of these things forever; it just normalizes not spending as much money on them and finding cheaper alternatives.